 As this intellectual property was created for the Like Minds, Like Mine programme, and is owned by HPA, we will be able to learn from and build upon the core competencies of “First Voices” amongst other previous Like Minds, Like Mine and NDI training resources to develop the training components of the Rākau Roroa initiative.

 Being able to use the learnings from “First Voices” and other evidence based programmes will ensure we don’t re-invent the wheel, but refer to, learn from and refine, taking into consideration the wider target audiences and activities of our lived experience leaders.

 How will this initiative link to other anti-stigma and discrimination projects?

 Anti-stigma and discrimination education and community projects will be funded by one of two new funds.
-There is a current RFP for anti-stigma and discrimination education projects (see the GETS website, applications close 11 September).
 A small grants fund for local community events and initiatives will be set up early in 2018.
 It is envisioned that trained lived experience leaders will be involved in education and community activity that is managed by other providers.